Flowpack/media-ui/Readme.md

 #### Shared component states

 The shared component states are current implemented via React [Recoil](https://recoiljs.org) atoms and selectors.
-See the `state` folders in the various modules in `Resources/Private/JavaScript` for examples.
+See the `state` folders in the various modules in `packages` for examples.

 Those should be used every time multiple components share a state that is not relevant for the GraphQL queries.